 |Primary Outcome Measures||

-Evidence and nature of toxicity based on the National Cancer Institute Common Terminology Criteria for Adverse Events version 4.0 [Time Frame: Up to 6 months after the first T cell infusion]
+Evidence and nature of toxicity [Time Frame: Up to 6 months after the first T cell infusion]

 Feasibility of naive T cell (TN) and central memory T cell (TCM) subsets, measured as the proportion of patients for which T cells are successfully generated and infused and whether only TN or TCM could be generated [Time Frame: Up to 4 weeks]

-Persistence of transduced T cells [Time Frame: Up to 15 years]
+Persistence of transduced T cells [Time Frame: Up to 100 days after the last T cell infusion]

 |Secondary Outcome Measures||

-Frequency of transferred T cells at biopsied tumor sites between the Tn and Tcm groups [Time Frame: Up to 15 years]
+Frequency of transferred T cells at biopsied tumor sites between the T cell (Tn) and memory T cell (Tcm) groups [Time Frame: Up to 15 years]

 Functional capacity of transferred cells, measured by production of intracellular cytokines [Time Frame: Up to 15 years]

-TTP based on RECIST criteria and immune-related response criteria [Time Frame: 3 months after last infusion]
+Time to progression (TTP) based on Response Evaluation Criteria in Solid Tumors (RECIST) criteria and RECIST 1.1 mesothelioma modified [Time Frame: 3 months after last infusion]

 |Phase||Phase 1/Phase 2|